oracle-samples/adb-connectors/relational-junction/relational-junction-connector.md

 ### **Step 1: Provisioning the ADWC Instance and Installing and Configuring the Oracle Client**

-Provision Autonomous Data Warehouse Cloud (ADWC) and download the [Wallet](../common/wallet/wallet.md) to the system that will have the Relational Junction server installation.
+Provision Autonomous Data Warehouse Cloud (ADWC) and download the [Wallet](https://oracle-samples.github.io/adb-connectors/common/wallet/workshops/freetier/) to the system that will have the Relational Junction server installation.
 To retrieve the Oracle documentation on provisioning ADWC, click [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
-Also, check out more information on Downloading Client Credentials [Wallets](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1).
+Also, check out more information on downloading client credentials or the wallet [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1).